 ENFJs have a certain beguiling charm, nay, charisma.
-There is also the fact that they spend so much time pondering the mysteries of life and love that they can produce inspirational quotes on demand.
-With their magnetic teaching abilities, their benevolence, their likability, and their focus on the needs and feelings of others, ENFJs are life's natural sages, and make excellent leaders for organizations where people come first.
+They spend so much time pondering the mysteries of life and love that they can produce inspirational quotes on demand.
+Add to that their magnetic teaching abilities, their benevolence, their likability, and their focus on the needs and feelings of others, and it becomes clear that ENFJs are life's natural sages.
+They make excellent leaders for organizations where people come first.

-Of course, that's only for the well developed ENFJs--and they're all gone now, aren't they?
+Of course, that's only true for the well developed ENFJs—and they're all ascended now, aren't they?
 Those ENFJs that are left have all the same charisma, magnetism, and focus on the needs and feelings of others, plus a healthy dose of insecurity, paranoia, and scary dark side powers.
 These ENFJs will start (post)apocalyptic cults.
 To help people.

-So now you need to ask yourself--do you want to continue to lead your cult, or do you want to evolve into a creature of pure light?
+So you need to ask yourself—do you want to continue to lead your cult, or do you want to evolve into a creature of pure light?

 Right, the cult then.
-The first thing you should do is to set up an enclave in a deserted area to keep your followers away from the (literal) contamination of the outside world.
+The first thing you should do is to set up a compound in a deserted area so that you can keep your followers away from the contamination of the outside world.
 However, before you do this, make sure you know why the area is deserted.
 Do the rocks glow blue at night?
-Is there a saurian mutant that lives up the mountain?
+Is there a tyrannoscythe that lives up the mountain?
 Are there giant worms living beneath the soil?
 These and other questions should be addressed during the site preparation.

 Once you’ve found a safe home for your followers, it’s time to set up shop.
 Depending upon the needs of your cult, you can stock up drugs, guns, and friendly little pamphlets inviting people to discover themselves.
-When all the setup is completed, you can continue
+When the setup is completed, you can continue brainwashing (educating) your followers.

-This will be an easy task, because by this time there won’t be much doubt about anything you say.
+This will be an easy task, because by this time there won’t be any doubt about what you say.

 “He was right about the world ending last year, so he’s right about eating nothing but celery, mayonnaise and peanut butter from now on,” your followers will tell the new initiates.
 “Now we must hop around on one foot and shout ‘I am a one legged kangaroo’ until the sun sets.”